HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 </dependency>

-, you can access the HAL Explorer in a Web browser at /
+When you use spring-data-rest-hal-explorer, you can access HAL Explorer in a web browser at /.

-Of course, you could always download a zip-based distribution and put it on any Web server.
+You can also download a zip-based distribution and deploy it on any web server.

 2.3.
 Build